The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Results

 These follow the definitions in \cite{Muni_2024}, with $z_{\rm reion}$ = 6.5 ($t_{\rm reion} = 0.84$ Gyr).
 This is motivated by the \cite{FG09} ultraviolet background in EDGE/FIRE-2, though the reionisation timescale in NIHAO is comparable despite its different background model.

-The ratio $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ proxies the temporal extent of the SFH\footnote{We exclude a small subsample of galaxies lacking star formation prior to z = 6.5, resulting in a final sample of 90 NIHAO and 108 FIRE-2 galaxies.} and increases with stellar mass (Fig.~\ref{fig:mpostpre_stellarmass_2panels}).
-As expected, more massive galaxies are more efficient at converting baryons into stars, tending to form stars over more extended periods of time.
-Note that both the NIHAO and FIRE-2 galaxies in our sample are isolated, and not subject to quenching due to environmental factors.
+The ratio $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ \mybold{acts as a proxy for the temporal concentration} of the SFH\footnote{We exclude a small subsample of galaxies lacking star formation prior to z = 6.5, resulting in a final sample of 90 NIHAO and 108 FIRE-2 galaxies.} and increases with stellar mass (Fig.~\ref{fig:mpostpre_stellarmass_2panels}).
+As expected, more massive galaxies are more efficient at converting baryons into stars, \mybold{and less affected by feedback due to early star formation episodes, leading to higher $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ values.
+This trend is visualized in Fig.~\ref{fig:mpostpre_mhalo_vs_mstar}}.
+Note that both the NIHAO and FIRE-2 galaxies in our sample are isolated and not subject to quenching due to environmental factors.
 To quantify individual deviations from this trend, we defined the \emph{SFH deviation} as the fractional difference between a galaxy’s $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ ratio and the value predicted by a second degree polynomial fit to the stellar mass.

 We analyse the trends in inner dark matter slope versus stellar-to-halo mass ratio as a function of \emph{SFH deviation} in Fig.~\ref{fig:main_figure_color_Mpostpre}, with fit parameters for Eq.~\ref{eq:tollet} listed in Table~\ref{tab:params-FIREandNIHAO-mpostpre}.
 In both simulation suites, galaxies with extended SFHs (higher $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ than expected) exhibit shallower dark matter profiles than those with more concentrated, early-time star formation.